Aluerie/AluBot/docs/Glossary.md

     These commands are made with `@commands.hybrid_command`.
 They make both txt and app commands in one go if the code structure/signature allow it.
 * ctx command
     `ctx` based command.
 This includes both txt commands and hybrid commands because they take `ctx` of type `AluContext` as their context-argument.
+* community
+    The discord server for Aluerie's community.
+Some features of the bot are specifically designed for it.
+* hideout
+    My personal one-man discord server.
+I do most of the testing here.
+Also some features of the bot are specifically designed for it.

+> Note
+> For both "community" and hideout there are `AluCog.hideout/AluCog.community` shortcuts.
+Also in `AluBot` subclass.

 ## Notes